inigo-jauregi/Shared_Attention_for_APE/README.md

-This is a variation of [OpenNMT](https://github.com/OpenNMT/OpenNMT), an open-source (MIT) neural machine translation system, in order to have a multi-source neural system for the Automatic Post Editing task.
+This is a variation of [OpenNMT](https://github.com/OpenNMT/OpenNMT), an open-source (MIT) neural machine translation system, that implements the paper ''A Shared Attention Mechanism for Better Interpretability of Neural Automatic Post-Editing Systems" have a multi-source neural system for the Automatic Post Editing task.
 The code is in [Pytorch](https://github.com/pytorch/pytorch).

 #Quick-start
 The following file describe how to run a basic model.
 Other hyper-parameters are available.
 Look at the _opt.py_ file.